jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 9. Once the report opens, click on **Transform Data** in the toolbar to open the Power Query Editor.

-10. Within the Power Query editor, double click on the **Source** option under **Applied Steps** to modify our Databricks connection values.
+10. Within the Power Query editor, double-click the **Source** option under **Applied Steps** to modify our Databricks connection values.

 11. Change the following values to match your environment.<BR>
     a.
 Server Hostname - **Server hostname** value on **Connection details** tab of the Databricks SQL Warehouse.<BR>